rubenprograms/Personal-website/README.md

-Personal website written in HTML, CSS, JavaScript, and PHP.
+Personal website written entirely in JavaScript (using the MEAN stack).
 An important goal of this project is to develop a dynamic website with an appealing user interface.
 I will use the website as a portfolio, to talk about the technical projects I am working on.